xtremexp/UT4XKickIdlers/README.md

 Default configuration of this mutator can be changed modifying in <Windows/Linux>Server\UnrealTournament\Saved\Config\<Windows/Linux>Server\UT4X.ini file. (this file is automatically created at first start).

-If file is not present you can create it with this content :
+If file is not present you can create it with this content (see /Config/DefaultUT4X.ini file in this plugin folder) :

 ```ini
 [/Script/UT4XKickIdlers.UT4XKickIdlers]